 Many federal agencies, university researchers, environmental consulting firms, and NGOs have pursued migration research for decades.
 Original studies that address an array of basic and applied questions have been completed with funding from a variety of sources.
 WMI’s Migration Viewer project archives these datasets and makes detailed movement data accessible to public stakeholders interested in conserving Wyoming’s ungulate migrations.

-We have partnered with the Wyoming Geographic Information Science Center to develop a secure GPS movement database for Wyoming.
-We have identified over 40 separate GPS studies and have obtained, reviewed, and standardized many of them to make data consistent and comparable.
-We have built into the online viewer a suite of analytical tools to work alongside archived movement data.
-These tools will allow individuals to access and explore GPS movement data whether they are managers, biologists, or curious members of the general public.
-We have designed the database and viewer to be the standard archive for ungulate movement data in Wyoming and a durable resource for the state and region.
+The WMI has partnered with the Wyoming Geographic Information Science Center (WyGISC) to develop a secure database for Wyoming’s GPS movement studies.
+We have obtained, reviewed, and standardized the participating studies to make data consistent and comparable, and have built a suite of analytical tools into the online viewer to gain insights into the archived movement data.
+These tools allow individuals to access and explore GPS movement data whether they are managers, biologists, or curious members of the general public.
+The database and viewer are now a standard archive for ungulate movement data in Wyoming and a durable resource for the state and region.

 By working with researchers who have shared their data, this project makes it possible for users to view and animate ungulate movement data.
 Nevertheless, the raw location data can only be obtained by contacting the original data owner.
 This approach - of allowing users to view and make simple summaries of existing ungulate movement data while protecting the raw location data - is a key component of this effort.
 This allows us to share ungulate movement data with a broad range of users, while protecting the integrity of the datasets and the proprietary study or project needs of the many researchers that collected and own the data.